 Dr. W. Brett Wiley (Director of the Honors Program) Last week I found an Honors Program handbook from 1998, which was one of the first (if not the first) years of the program’s existence at what was then Mount Vernon Nazarene College.
 In that document, students were introduced to an Honors program that included some … Continue reading Welcome to the MVNU Honors Program!

 Some of our honors students had amazing summers as interns and research assistants!
 We asked a few of them to share their experience.
-Here's what they had to say: Grace Brubaker (junior 2020) Interpretive Assistant at the Columbus Zoo and Aquarium "As an interpretive assistant at the Columbus Zoo and Aquarium, I, as a part … Continue reading Summer Experiences: Grace, Lydia, and Matias
+Here's what they had to say: Grace Brubaker ('21) Interpretive Assistant at the Columbus Zoo and Aquarium "As an interpretive assistant at the Columbus Zoo and Aquarium, I, as a part of … Continue reading Summer Experiences: Grace, Lydia, and Matias